juicedata/juicefs-csi-driver/docs/en/guide/pv.md

   token: ${JUICEFS_TOKEN}
   access-key: ${ACCESS_KEY}
   secret-key: ${SECRET_KEY}
-  # Adjust Mount Pod timezone, defaults to UTC.
+  # Inject environment variables, e.g. timezone (UTC by default), or encryption paraphrase
-  # envs: "{TZ: Asia/Shanghai}"
+  # envs: "{TZ: Asia/Shanghai, JFS_RSA_PASSPHRASE: xxx}"
-  # If you need to specify more authentication options, fill in juicefs auth parameters below.
+  # Options for juicefs auth
   # format-options: bucket2=xxx,access-key2=xxx,secret-key2=xxx
+  # If encryption is enabled for the file system, the RSA private key needs to be included as well
+  # encrypt_rsa_key: xxx
 ```

 Fields description:

 - `name`: The JuiceFS file system name
 - `token`: Token used to authenticate against JuiceFS Volume, see [Access token](https://juicefs.com/docs/cloud/acl#access-token)
-- `access-key`/`secret-key`: Object storage credentials
+- `access-key`/`secret-key`: Object storage credentials, these options can also be specified under the `format-options` field, with higher priority
-- `envs`：Mount Pod environment variables
+- `envs`：Mount Pod environment variables, in JSON or YAML format (the examples in the above code snippet is inline YAML).
+If encryption is enabled for the file system, refer to [this section](../security/encryption.md)
-- `format-options`: Options used by the [`juicefs auth`](https://juicefs.com/docs/cloud/commands_reference#auth) command, this command deals with authentication and generate local mount configuration.
-This options is only available in v0.13.3 and above
+- `format-options`: For Enterprise Edition, this field stands for options used by the [`juicefs auth`](https://juicefs.com/docs/cloud/commands_reference#auth) command
+- `encrypt_rsa_key`: The RSA private key used in file system encryption, see [encryption](../security/encryption.md) for more

 Information like `access-key` can be specified both as a Secret `stringData` field, and inside `format-options`.
 If provided in both places, `format-options` will take precedence.